SFU-Archives/digital-transfer/procedures/standard-archives/00-introduction.md

 ###### Status: under development
 The standard digital transfer method involves the use of SFU MoveIt to create transfer packages; SFU Vault for deposit; SFU ProveIt for validation; the AIS database for accessioning; and Archivematica for ingest.

-This section of the guide describes the process from the point of view of Archives' staff.
+These procedures describe the process from the point of view of Archives' staff.
 In the workflow diagram below, actions and decision points by Archives are shaded blue.

 ![Workflow diagram](../../screenshots/digital-transfer-workflow.png)